Even after ugly weekend, Cardinals control playoff fate

 If Murray can’t play, his backup is 25-year-old Chris Streveler, who has never thrown a pass in an NFL game.
 He’s played in four games this season and ran for a 3-yard touchdown in one of them.

 The Rams have their own quarterback issues.
-Jared Goff dislocated the thumb on this throwing hand in Sunday’s loss to the Seahawks.
-He popped it back in place and kept playing, but it’s unclear whether he’ll be able to play against the Cardinals.
+Jared Goff had surgery on the thumb of his throwing hand and will miss Sunday’s game, coach Sean McVay said.

 The Rams’ backup is John Wolford, who, like Streveler, hasn’t thrown an NFL pass.
 Kingsbury wasn’t particularly concerned about the Rams’ quarterback situation.